alfamirio/image-converter/README.md

 - **Auto-convert** — re-encodes automatically 1 second after any setting change, with an animated countdown ring
 - **Quality slider** — named presets (Lossless → Draft) mapped to encoder-native parameters per format
 - **Effort / Speed control** — 5 levels trading encode time against file size (AVIF, WebP, PNG)
+- **Resize / Scale** — scale by percentage (1–200 %), clamp to max width or height, or set exact dimensions with fit / fill / stretch modes
+- **Max File Size** — binary search finds the highest quality that fits within a chosen target (64 KiB, 128 KiB, 256 KiB, 512 KiB, 1 MiB, or a custom KiB value); moves the Quality slider to the found value when done
+- **Image quality metrics** — SSIM and PSNR computed in-browser and shown alongside encode stats; toggleable
-- **Live stats** — original size, output size, savings %, and encode time shown in the preview header
+- **Live stats** — original size, output size, savings %, and encode time shown in the preview header and stats panel; all sizes displayed in decimal units (KB / MB)
 - **Persistent settings** — format, quality, speed, and auto-convert toggle are saved to `localStorage` and restored on next visit
-- **Flexible input** — drag & drop onto the sidebar, either image panel, or anywhere on the page; click to browse; or paste from clipboard
+- **Flexible input** — drag & drop onto the sidebar, either image panel, or anywhere on the page; click to browse; or paste from clipboard (`Ctrl+V`)
+- **Copy to clipboard** — copies the converted image as PNG directly to the system clipboard
-- **Download** — saves the converted file with the original base name and the correct extension
+- **Download** — saves the converted file with the original base name, quality, scale suffix, and the correct extension
+- **Keyboard shortcuts** — full keyboard control for all common actions (see table below)

 ## Formats